INFPUCV/ibex-lib/plugins/optim-mop/README.md

 ./waf install
 ```

-This will configure Ibex to use the Optimizer MOP plugin and then build it in:
+This will configure Ibex to use the Optimizer MOP plugin and then will build it in:
 ```
 <ibex-root>/__build__/plugins/optim-mop/
 ```